Legacy-Edition-Minigames/Documentation/docs/source/toolbox/installing-toolbox.rst

 .. tip::
    We recommend saving the ToolBox jar into it's own folder.

+After downloading ToolBox, navigate to it's containing folder and run ``java -jar Toolbox2.0.jar`` to launch it.
+Toolbox will then prompt you to download and install the required files.

-If you installed ToolBox with the updater, ToolBox may prompt you to install the latest version when you first launch it.
-Follow the input prompts to download the update.
+If you installed ToolBox with the updater, ToolBox will check for available updates on every relaunch.
+Installing ToolBox without the updater will skip this step.

 .. video:: /images/toolbox/installtoolbox.mp4
    :muted: